 Today, 70 years later, software testing is an increasingly vital part of nearly every business in industries across the board because of the widespread adoption of digitization, automation, and emerging technologies.
 And so, software testing service providers, which work across a broad spectrum of industries in tech, find themselves with a unique window into the software of these businesses and their development cycles.

-QualiTest recently compiled a data report analyzing software testers globally.
+QualiTest recently compiled a data report analyzing software testers globally(link is external).
 The report details the Quality Assurance and Software Testing job market, one of the fastest growing job markets and a bellwether of tech employment due to QA's involved in nearly every conceivable industry.

 The questions posed before compiling the data were the following: